alovajs/alova/.changeset/rude-crabs-return.md

 'alova': minor
 ---

-return promise from abort function, which will resolve after aborting
+core: return promise from abort function, which will resolve after aborting